Benjamin Benjamin Bulldog M357 Impression

 Reactions: DirtyGator

 Sooooo I effed up and I gotta own it.
 I scratched the valve, jacked up the poppet, valve stem, and valve spring.
 How?
-By placing.
-The valve spring in backwards and shooting the gun.
-When I unscrewed the reservoir, the rear reservoir cap unscrewed from the breech blocked exposing the valve spring.
-I don’t ever recall tha happening in my other Bulldogs and I’ve installed and removed depingers from them without this happening.
+By placing the valve spring in backwards and shooting the gun.
+When I unscrewed the reservoir, the rear reservoir cap unscrewed from the breech block, exposing the valve spring.
+I don’t ever recall this happening in my other Bulldogs and I’ve installed and removed depingers from them without this happening.
 Once I picked up the breech block to move it out of my work space, the spring fell out and so did the valve stem and poppet.
 I didn’t pay close enough attention to the orientation of the spring when I put it back together and now I’m paying for it.
 First time for everything I guess.
 That spring is to be installed with the tapered end toward the poppet, wide end toward the reservoir.
 I have a few options for repairs, but I’m waiting to see which route I want to take.
 Unfortunately, this gun may not be ready for the deer season opener.
 Thankfully I have others.

 Again, @bthurman of Veradium Air has been extremely helpful in answering my questions and taking time to impart his knowledge.
 When he saw photos of what I did, he had to laugh and I don’t blame him.
 I really can’t say enough good things about how he’s helped me with these guns over the last couple of years.
 I’ll keep y’all posted.
 It’s embarrassing, but if it keeps someone else from doing something like this then I’d say sharing this information is worth it.